 about us

-NextGenU.org (a learning portal at the Frank Foundation invented to help democratize education in 2001) aims to educate and improve the capacity of the health workforce.
+NextGenU.org aims to educate and improve the capacity of the health workforce.
 Our Founder, Dr. Erica Frank, invented the concepts behind NextGenU.org.
 Learn more about the Genesis of NextGenU.org here.

-We offer health sciences courses with free certificates, including Medicine courses for physicians and other health providers, curricula for nurses with our partners at Nurses International, and Graduate Medical Education.
+We offer health sciences courses with free certificates, including courses on Medicine for physicians and other health providers, curricula for nurses with our partners at Nurses International, and Graduate Medical Education.
 We have also created a free full curriculum for a Master’s Degree in Public Health, and an independent learning community at Public Health U to facilitate public health learners from a variety of settings worldwide.
-This public health training includes curricular threading related to substance use disorders and mental health issues in every course and offers a first-of-its-kind concentration, An Interdisciplinary Concentration in Substance Use Disorders, Mental Health, and Equity in Health and Healthcare.
-University partners who are currently piloting NextGenU.org’s free graduate-level public health courses have enrolled medical students, while at Public Health U, practicing physicians and other health workers study while continuing to work and treat thousands of patients around the world every year.
+University partners utilize NextGenU.org’s free graduate-level public health courses, while at Public Health U, practicing physicians and other health workers study while continuing to work and treat thousands of patients around the world every year.

 Our learning platform is not simply a cluster of Massive Open Online Courses (MOOCS), but expertly-created, competency-based courses that are cost-free, advertisement-free, barrier-free, and carbon-free.
 This free model has been successfully tested in North American medical and public health arenas with students, and with community health workers and primary care physicians in Kenya and in India – showing identical knowledge gain with greater student satisfaction compared to traditional courses and positive effects on complex health worker behaviors (like counseling) and attitudes (like stigma).
 Our model also facilitates the creation of a global community of learning and practice.